CathrinePaulsen/remla-group13/README.md

 * The `k8s/` directory.
 Modify the manifests to point to your own application images.
 * Implement your own Prometheus alert(s).
 Modify `k8s/alert_rules.yml` and `k8s/values.yml` to match your desired alert(s) configuration.

+## Grafana dashboard
+The Grafana dashboard is accessible on `<ingress_ip>/dashboard`.

+We provide a custom dashboard that displays our application-specific metrics (`user_satisfaction`, `num_pred`) which is stored in `k8s/grafana-dashboards/metrics_dashboard.json`.

+Log in to the Grafana dashboard with username `admin` and the password you set when running `deploy-simple.sh` for the first time.

+To import the dashboard go to Create -> Import and copy-paste the json in `k8s/grafana-dashboards/metrics_dashboard.json`.

 ## Contributing
 To prepare your local environment for development, install all requirements using `pip install -r requirements.txt`.